 Surprised By Oxford

-Weber's memoir of how she converted to the Christian faith while studying at Oxford is sincere and smart.
+Weber's memoir of how she converted to faith while studying at Oxford is sincere and smart.
 Weber clearly intended the book to be as much Christian apologetics as memoir, and the writing often has an academic, rather than a personal, feel.
 I’m afraid the dialogue suffers a bit for it, but it’s definitely worth a go if spiritual memoirs are your cup of tea.

 Surprised by Oxford is the memoir of a skeptical agnostic who comes to a dynamic personal faith in God during graduate studies in literature at Oxford University.